 ROCE or return on capital employed measures the percentage rate of return a business gets on its capital employed.
 It is calculated by dividing the earnings before interest and tax by the total assets less current liabilities of the business.

 The Inventory Days ratio shows the average number of days sales a business is holding in its inventory.
 It is calculated by dividing inventory by average daily cost of goods sold.
 It is sometimes called the Stock Days ratio.

-The return on sales is the operating profit of the business expressed as a percentage of the revenue.
+The return on sales is the operating income of the business expressed as a percentage of the revenue.
 It is a measure of the level of true income a business generates on its sales.
-It is calculated by dividing operating profit by revenue.
-Operating profit is the same as profit before interest and tax (PBIT), otherwise called earnings before interest and tax (EBIT).
+It is calculated by dividing operating income by revenue.
+Operating income is the same as earnings before interest and tax (EBIT), otherwise called profit before interest and tax (PBIT).

 The interest coverage ratio measures the amount of earnings a business has to make interest payments.
 It is calculated by dividing the profit before interest and tax by the interest expense.
 It is sometimes called the interest cover ratio or simply interest coverage or interest cover.